Bummer In The Summer

 Arthur Lee (1945-2006)

 Ironically, in most respects, that was the nadir of Lee's musical career.
 But unlike most, I continued to listen.
 I rushed to the Fillmore East not to see the headlining Grateful Dead, or the 1st national tour of the opening act the Allman Brothers, but to watch my rock hero Arthur Lee with his reformed Love struggle to win over a crowd either wowed by a doomed guitar virtuoso named Duane Allman, or else impatient for Jerry Garcia and company.
 Over the years I never failed to find the obscure solo albums Lee released periodically on equally obscure labels.
 I signed petitions protesting Lee's draconian sentence on a brandishing weapons charge.
-And I celebrated his release from incarceration and joyous live recording of the entire "Forever Changes Concert"at Royal Festival Hall in January 2003.
+And I celebrated his release from incarceration and joyous live recording of the entire "Forever Changes Concert"

 "'Forever Changes' were my last words of Love," he told Creem magazine in 1981.
 "My last words to the world, only I've been here ever since.
 Just like a guy saying goodbye, and you look out your front door, and he's still there 15 years later."